marcusoftnet/marcusoftnet.github.io/_posts/2014-03-05-mnb-mongoosejs.md

 ### ORM or Data Access framework?

-Ok, so why did I diss this awesome framework the first time around?
+Ok, so why did I dismiss this awesome framework the first time around?
 Because I didn't even think about an ORM, I just wanted data access.
 For a number of years I've just used very [simple tools](https://github.com/markrendle/Simple.Data) and shied away from the complex as much as I could.
 When I saw that I needed to create a model, and that Mongoose hid all things Mongo from me...
 I was a bit hesitant.

 Now, when I've used the tool I feel much better.
 It's worth the "toll" I pay by creating models etc, I think.
 The API that Mongoose exposes is very nice and powerful and I have yet been near running into a situation that I cannot handle.